Home

 • threatening to file bankruptcy

-Here's a sample mortgage hardship letter that can be used as a guide.
+Here's a Hardship Letter to Mortgage Company that can be used as a guide.
 Don’t forget to insert your OWN details inside the PARENTHESIS or where appropriate and DELETE any information that is not relevant to your case.
 Also, always DATE your letter and keep a COPY of the letter you send for your records.

 Other SAMPLE LETTERS: